 CLUTCH AXIS DEADZONE OUTSIDE

-This sets the size of the outer deadzone for clutch.
+This sets the size of the outer deadzone for the clutch.
 The larger this deadzone, the less the clutch will need to be pressed for the car’s clutch to be fully disengaged.

 E-BRAKE AXIS DEADZONE INSIDE